FBI, DHS issue bulletin warning of potential for racially motivated copycat attacks

 Investigators found the alleged attacker discussed tailoring targets to areas with stricter gun laws to "decrease resistance from armed civilians" as well as improvements to live streaming, according to the bulletin.

-DHS, FBI and NCTC have compelled law enforcement, private sector partners, and the general public to "promptly report suspicious activities potentially related to violent extremist activity, including indications of possible online radicalization to violence and mobilization for attacks."
+The DHS, FBI and NCTC have urged law enforcement, private sector partners, and the general public to "promptly report suspicious activities potentially related to violent extremist activity, including indications of possible online radicalization to violence and mobilization for attacks."

 Federal law enforcement officials warn that "it is difficult to assess specific indicators that are indicative of US-based violent extremists' intent to commit violence at home or abroad" due in part to the "personal nature" of radicalization and calls to violence.